brightway-lca/brightway2-io/README.rst

             + Easy way to get missing and matching values in new version?

-    * USDA data importer?
     * SimaPro CSV: Can uncertainty values be specific if amount is a formula?
 What would that mean?
     * SimaPro CSV: Extract and apply unit conversions

-    * "unspecified" issue
     * LCIA should use 'categories' instead of 'data', so strategies can be reused

+    * Comparison chart of all freely available databases

+        - USDA
+        - US LCI
+        - GreenDelta nexus website

     * biosphere3 should be an importer, with
         - strategy - set type